Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Introduction

-The aim of this paper is to demonstrate that, in fact, MGRIT and Parareal, with the right choice of coarse-grid operator, can efficiently integrate hyperbolic PDEs despite previous results that had put this in doubt. \cite{Gander_Vandewalle2007, Gander2008} To do so, we work in an idealised environment, whereby we consider the constant-coefficient linear advection problem in one spatial dimension subject to periodic spatial boundary conditions, such that we can appeal to existing sharp MGRIT convergence theory.
+The aim of this paper is to demonstrate that, in fact, MGRIT and Parareal, with the right choice of coarse-grid operator, can efficiently integrate hyperbolic PDEs.
+To do so, we work in an idealized environment, considering the constant-coefficient linear advection problem in one spatial dimension subject to periodic spatial boundary conditions, for which we can appeal to existing sharp MGRIT convergence theory.
 Informed by convergence theory and the PDE, we develop heuristics that coarse-grid operators should satisfy and we formulate optimization problems based on these to find `near-optimal' coarse-grid operators.
-For example, one such heuristic that we have adopted is that coarse-grid operators should track information along characteristics akin to the semi-Lagrangian schemes considered in Schmitt et al.\cite{Schmitt_etal_2018} We demonstrate that our coarse-grid operators lead to scalable convergence, in just a handful of iterations, for both implicit and explicit discretizations, resulting in significant speed-ups in parallel over sequential time-stepping, comparable to what has been achieved for parabolic PDEs.
+For example, one such heuristic that we have developed is that coarse-grid operators should track information along characteristics, similar to the semi-Lagrangian schemes considered by Schmitt et al.\cite{Schmitt_etal_2018} However, our optimization-based coarse-grid operators lead to robust solvers in the hyperbolic limit, unlike their semi-Lagrangian coarse-grid operators.\cite{Schmitt_etal_2018} We demonstrate that these coarse-grid operators lead to scalable convergence, in the sense that the computational work is almost linear asymptotically as a function of the problem size (i.e., the solvers converge in approximately a constant number of multigrid iterations asymptotically).
+Moreover, convergence is achieved in just a handful of iterations, for both implicit and explicit discretizations, resulting in significant speed-ups in parallel over sequential time-stepping, comparable to what has been achieved for parabolic PDEs.
 Notably, our results include the use of high-order accurate discretizations (up to fifth order), which is important because many results reported in the literature for hyperbolic PDEs have used diffusive, low-order discretizations that have likely aided the convergence of the given parallel-in-time method.
 Additionally, our approach works for large coarsening factors, and we employ fine-grid CFL numbers that reflect what would realistically be used with sequential time-stepping.
-This stands in contrast to many existing results in the literature, where unrealistically small fine-grid CFL numbers are needed to obtain convergent solvers.

 The optimization approaches presented in this paper rely on calculations that are feasible specifically for the case of one-dimensional, constant-coefficient linear advection.
 This precludes direct application of these approaches to more complicated hyperbolic PDEs.
 Crucially, though, they give us powerful tools to demonstrate that, for this canonical hyperbolic PDE, it is possible to obtain highly efficient MGRIT and Parareal solvers.
 At the same time, our main finding that coarse-grid operators should track characteristics is general, and we believe it will prove relevant to the design of solvers for more complicated hyperbolic PDEs.
 Practical methods for selecting coarse-grid operators for linear advection and other hyperbolic problems that follow this main insight are the subject of further research.